Dylan-Chambi/emapa-sql-replication-docker/README.md

 The database schema present in this project is designed based on the document "#2 Documento Base de Contratacion" of the contract object "Adquisicion De Un Sistema Informatico Para El Control De Productos Y Ventas Para La Gerencia De Comercializacion" with CUSE file "22-0047-34-1210323-1-1", which can be found at [SICOES Official Website](https://www.sicoes.gob.bo/portal/contrataciones/busqueda/convocatorias.php?tipo=convNacional).

+### Project Requirements

+The current project should satisfy the following functional requirements ddefined on the previous document:
+* Sells Module
+* Invoices Module
+* Purchases and Consignments Module
+* Product Management Module
+* Inventory and Warehouse Management Module
+* Module Function Options
+* Module for the Creation of Products with Contract and Agreement
+* Support Module
+* Reports module

 ## Requirements